 Smart lighting is a good starting point for anyone interested in building a smart home.
-Although the prices are not cheap — especially compared to non-smart bulbs — these systems are very easy to install and use, and can transform any part of your home.
+Although the prices are often not cheap — especially compared to non-smart LED bulbs — these systems are very easy to install and use, and can transform any part of your home.

 You should also decide whether you want color bulbs or not.
 Cheaper smart bulbs can display only white and yellow, with the temperature adjustable from a cool blue to a deep, warm orange.
 For many situations, these bulbs will likely be adequate, but if you want to light a room with any color, you'll need to spend more money on color bulbs.

 Most companies give their bulbs one of three names.
-Dimmable means the brightness can be changed but the temperature of the light cannot; tunable means brightness and temperature can be changed; multicolor means any color, temperature and brightness can be created.
+Dimmable means the brightness can be changed but the temperature of the light cannot; tuneable means brightness and temperature can be changed; multicolor means any color, temperature and brightness can be created.

 Finally, some smart lighting can be installed outside, and others are available as LED light strips, or as illuminating panels designed to be stuck on the wall as a piece of interior design.

 There are several manufacturers to pick from.
-Some allow their bulbs to work with other systems, but for the most part it is worth picking one brand and sticking with it.
+Some allow their bulbs to work with other systems, but for the most part, it is worth picking one brand and sticking with it.

 As well as lights, the Hue range consists of dimmer switches and motion sensors for automatically triggering lights when you walk past – useful for in the bathroom at night, for example – and weatherproof lights designed for the garden are also available.